-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Bose QuietComfort 35 Wireless Over-Ear Headphones II With Google Assistant ($279; nordstrom.com)

-These comfy, noise-cancelling Bose headphones can connect to any Bluetooth device, and are compatible with Alexa and Google Assistant so you're never out of (hands-free) reach.
+These comfy, noise-canceling Bose headphones can connect to any Bluetooth device, and are compatible with Alexa and Google Assistant so you're never out of (hands-free) reach.

 _______________________________________________________________________________